enkidevs/curriculum/Git/Essentials/git-erminology.md

 %
 ---
 ```
-The most widely used Distributed Version Control System.
+The most widely used Distributed Version
+Control System.
 ```
-* Git
+* git
 * SVN
 * GitHub

 %exp
-Google Trends places Git as the VCS with the most searches, accounting for 70% look-ups for the top 5 most-searched VCSs.
+Google Trends places git as the VCS with the most searches, accounting for 70% look-ups for the top 5 most-searched VCSs.
 %
 ---
 ```
-The Git folder containing the changes history.
+The git folder containing the changes
+history.
 ```
 * Repository
 * Main
 * Src

 %exp
-The official name for a folder containing the Git-specific files is `repository`.
+The official name for a folder containing the git-specific files is `repository`.
 %
 ---
 ```